dabiged/adventofcode/2021/README.md

 2. Found this problem surprisingly easy.
 I was able to write a recursive basin finder on the first try!!

 ### Day10
+Start on time!
+Got around 15 mins and got called away for 1 hour.
+1. Nice problem.
+There is probably a regex solution that is easier to follow than my spaghetti code.
+2. I felt the problem definition was a little ambigious and the example wasn't well laid out.
+I had to read it about 5 times to understand it.

 ### Day11